kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/azure_key_vault.md

         useManageIdentity: true
 ```

-> Note: `azureKeyVault.clientCertSecret` or `azureKeyVault.addClientSecret` or `azureKeyVault.useManageIdentity` has to be specified.
+> Note: One of `azureKeyVault.clientCertSecret` or `azureKeyVault.aadClientSecret` or `azureKeyVault.useManageIdentity` has to be specified.

 ## azureKeyVault.cloud